New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformation of the cluster map

 \subsection{Deformed $\rA_3$ map}

-In the $\rA_3$ case, the particular deformed mutations previously considered in \cite{hk} are of the same form as (\ref{A3maps}), but with constant parameters $a_j,b_j$ ($j=1,2,3$) introduced into the exchange relations as follows: \beq \eeq The deformed mutations above destroy the Laurent property: they do not generate Laurent polynomials in $x_1,x_2,x_3$ and the parameters $a_j,b_j$.
+In the $\rA_3$ case, the particular deformed mutations previously considered in \cite{hk} are of the same form as (\ref{A3maps}), but with constant parameters $a_j,b_j$ ($j=1,2,3$) introduced into the exchange relations as follows: \beq \eeq The deformed mutations above, which we denote by the same symbols $\mu_j$ as in the undeformed case, destroy the Laurent property: they do not generate Laurent polynomials in $x_1,x_2,x_3$ and the parameters $a_j,b_j$.
 Nevertheless, as shown in \cite{hk}, the map $\varphi=\mu_3\mu_2\mu_1$ formed from the composition of the exchange relations (\ref{dA3maps}) still preserves the same presymplectic form, that is $\varphi^*(\om)=\om$ with $\om$ as in (\ref{omA3}).
 Moreover, the reduction to the leaves of the null foliation defined by $\om$ produces a birational map in 2D, which can be written in terms of the same coordinates $u_1,u_2$ as in (\ref{yjA3}).

 Before considering the deformed 2D map, there is a further simplification to be made, by considering the freedom to rescale the cluster variables, so that $x_j\to \la_jx_j$, $x_j'\to \la_jx_j'$ with arbitrary $\la_j\neq 0$ for $j=1,2,3$.
 Exploiting this freedom means that, given generic non-zero parameters $a_j,b_j$ in (\ref{dA3maps}), we can always make a choice of coordinates so that 3 of the 6 parameters in the deformed map $\varphi$ can be removed.
 Following \cite{hk}, we scale the parameters in (\ref{dA3maps}) so that